 - Team Dad: Seems to be this to be his students, being authoritative but caring towards them.

 - The Unfought: Subverted, yet barely.
-Although he looks powerful and menacing, Baki has literally one fight in the entire series and it entails only two jutsus.
+Although he looks powerful and menacing, Baki has literally one fight in the entire series (not counting a collective, offscreen battle) and it entails only two jutsus.

 Voiced by: Ikuko Tani (JP), Barbara Goodson (EN), Socorro De la Campa (Latin America), Julie Basecqz (French)